Grace Weber: Early career + initial projects: 2009–2015

 In 2013, Weber began production on her second project, The Refinery.
 Notable singles from the project include the pop ballad "Till I Hurt You," which was the third single from the project and premiered on Conan O’Brian’s Team Coco.
 The Refinery and its songs received coverage from major outlets including USA Today, Lucky, Soundcheck, NPR Music, Access Hollywood, Good Day New York, Blackbook, Relix, Entertainment Weekly, Audio Tree, and Kick Kick Snare.

 In 2014, Weber was featured as one of BuzzFeed's "11 Independent Musicians Who Are Making a Name for Themselves," described as "old soul with new boogie shoes."
-She also showcased at SXSW 2014 and was featured as one of Maxim's "Hot 10".
+She also showcased at SXSW 2014, and was featured as one of Maxim's "Hot 10".

-In 2015, Grace was named one of New Music Seminars' "Artists on the Verge" along with artists like Wild Adriatic, Twin Peaks and Perfect Pussy.
+In 2015, Weber was named one of New Music Seminars' "Artists on the Verge" along with artists like Wild Adriatic, Twin Peaks and Perfect Pussy.
 This development was covered by Billboard.
-Also in 2015, Weber was given the prestigious honor of performing for the National Music Publishers Association's annual event in Washington, D.C. opening for Lady A.
+Also in 2015, Weber performed for the National Music Publishers Association's annual event in Washington, D.C., opening for Lady A.